int/int.github.com/_posts/2010-11-07-dancing-links.markdown

 [Knuth](http://www-cs-faculty.stanford.edu/~uno/papers/dancing-color.ps.gz) for
 solving [Exact Cover](http://en.wikipedia.org/wiki/Exact_cover) problem.
 Details are in the paper.
-Here I just give some _outlines_ of DLX and how we can apply it to solve problems.
+Here I just give some _outlines_ of DLX and how we can apply it to solve some types of searching problems.

 The exact cover problem is to find a set of rows from a 0-1 matrix s.t. each column has _exactly_ one 1.
 A common backtracking method is suggested by Knuth called the [Algorithm X](http://en.wikipedia.org/wiki/Algorithm_X).
-Dancing links is an fast implementation of Algorithm X utilizing circular doubly linked links (hence the name DLX) taking the advantange that the more deeper we're at, the more sparse the current matrix is.
+Dancing links is an fast implementation of Algorithm X utilizing circular doubly linked links (hence the name DLX) taking the advantage that the more deeper we're at, the more sparse the current matrix is.
 It's fast in that it has fast updating/restoring of the backtracking context.